 It is recommended that everyone in the UK should have an emergency fund saved, with 3 months worth of outgoings is the aim.

-The purpose of it is to be somewhere for you to fall back on should the worse happen and you lose your job or you have an unexpected big bill to pay out for.
+The purpose of it is to be somewhere for you to fall back on should the worse happen and you lose your job or you have an unexpectedly big bill to pay out for.
 If you have an emergency fund in place it is there to support you and financially take the stress.

 It is a great idea in principle as it means you are not scratching around trying to find money or even resorting to borrowing money from family or on finance.

-However what can you do to build an emergency fund if you are on a tight budget?
+However, what can you do to build an emergency fund if you are on a tight budget?

 I am going to be completely honest here with you and tell you we don’t have an emergency fund as such.
 We have money put away which is for my tax bill and a little aside to pay things off that are due soon such as car insurance and MOT etc.